CommandersAct/pods/TCPrivacy/README.md

 <p>The <em>customisation</em> part defines colors for the content and the buttons, if not present, no style will be applied to your buttons.</p>
 <p>The <em>global_consent</em> let you customize the text alongside the global consent button.
 If not present, no global consent button will appear inside your app.</p>
 <p>The <em>categories</em> let you give all the categories to accept or refuse and define their names, IDs and description.
 If a category has sub categories, you can define them in <em>subcategories</em>.</p>
+<p>If you want to display a link to you privacy policies (or anything else in fact), you can add together "privacy_policy_url" and "privacy_policy_text" that will form a linkable text the line after the description.</p>
 <p>Example:</p>
 <p><img alt="alt tag" src="../res/privacy_example.png" /></p>
 <h1 id="support-and-contacts">Support and contacts</h1>